ThomasTJdev/nimwc_mailer/README.md

-# nimwc_mailer
+# Nim Website Creator - Mailer
-Nim Website Creator (NimWC) plugin to enable a cron mailer based on dates
+[Nim Website Creator](https://github.com/ThomasTJdev/nim_websitecreator) plugin to enable a cron mailer based on dates.
+Schedule specific timeslots, where an email is sent to all users.

+## Requirement
+This is a plugin for [Nim Website Creator](https://github.com/ThomasTJdev/nim_websitecreator) and can not be compiled individually.